The Coca-Cola Company

 Coca-Cola (Ticker – NYSE: KO) has been a foundational dividend stock within the SIPP since 2016.
 Coca-Cola has been established for well over 130 years and is a well run business.
 Some people or investors refer to it a marketing machines as it has over 200 brands and is sold in over 200 countries around the world.
 You could also argue the diversification case again here, as it has a global footprint and diversified revenue streams on every continent.

-On my initial research back in 2014/15 I knew that one of the worlds most famous investors Mr Warren Buffett held shares in Coca-Cola within their Berkshire Hathaway business empire.
-As far as I am still aware at the time of writing this article and the last time I checked they still do hold shares.
-KO is a popular among many institutional and mutual fund holders.
+Initial research back in 2014/15 showed that one of the world’s most famous investors Mr Warren Buffett held shares in The Coca-Cola Company, within the Berkshire Hathaway empire.
+As far as I am still aware at the time of checking this webpage (28/04/25) they still do hold shares.
+KO is a popular stock among many institutional and mutual fund managers.

-What I like about Coca-Cola and made KO part of my investment thesis:
+What formed part of my research and what we like about Coca-Cola and made KO part of my investment thesis:

-2, Coca-Cola has over 200 brands like Fanta, Sprite, Schweppes, not forgetting the obvious, plus other sparkling soft drinks within their portfolio of brands.
+2, The group offers over 200 brands like Fanta, Sprite, Schweppes, not forgetting the obvious, plus other sparkling soft drinks within their portfolio of brands.

-3, Coca-Cola has also spread its investments into Honest Tea & coffee namely Costa, which was a shroud move gaining global footprint in the hot beverage markets.
+3, KO has also enhanced its offerings to include tea & coffee.
+Investments in Honest Tea & Costa was a shroud move gaining a global footprint in the hot beverage markets.

-4, Coca-Cola also offers healthy option away from the high sugar fizzy drinks business, offering water and Nutrition categories like: Vitamin Water, Dansai, Powerade, Simply Jucies, Innocent Smoothies.
+4, Healthy options are also available within the portfolio of brands, offering another diversified way from the high sugar fizzy drinks business, offering water and Nutritional categories like: Vitamin Water, Dansai, Powerade, Simply Jucies, Innocent Smoothies.

-5, Coca-Cola is a dividend aristocrat paying out an income stream for over 50 years, historical dividends can be found here on their website.
+5, Coca-Cola is classed as a dividend King paying out a regular income stream for over 50 years.
+Historical dividends can be found here on their website.

 The Coca-Cola average five year share price